 You’re not alone.
 The good news is you can master one skill that can change everything.

 What’s it you ask?
 It’s the habit of weekly planning.

 What is Weekly Planning?

-Weekly planning is the act of organizing your activities and tasks for the week.
+Weekly plans are the act of organizing your activities and tasks for the week.

-Ideally, you would do this on a Monday or a Sunday, with the help of tools such as a pen and paper, or an app that lives on your phone.
+Ideally, you would do this on a Monday or a Sunday, with the help of tools such as a pen and paper, or a weekly planner app that lives on your phone.

 It can be as simple as writing a to-do list or as detailed as prioritizing tasks according to importance and urgency.

 Either way, planning your week will make you a more productive and effective person.

 - Weekly planning is simply organizing events in your calendar ahead of time.